TITLE IX

 EMPLOYEE RESPONSIBILITIES

-All DEC employees, except those designated as Confidential Resources, are considered Mandated Reporters.
+All DEC employees, except those designated as Confidential Employees, are considered Mandated Reporters.
 This means that once information is disclosed to a Mandated Reporter they are required to report that information to the Title IX Coordinator.
 Before a person discloses any information to a Mandated Reporter, the Mandated Reporter should ensure that this person is aware of the reporting obligations of the Mandated Reporter.

-Certain individuals are designated as Confidential Resources.
-Confidential resources are able to offer support and resources and will not share information with the Title IX Coordinator or any other employee of Douglas Education Center without the express permission of the disclosing party to the extent permissible by law while still ensuring compliance with other reporting obligations.
+Certain individuals are designated as Confidential Employees.
+Confidential Employees are able to offer support and resources and will not share information with the Title IX Coordinator or any other employee of Douglas Education Center without the express permission of the disclosing party to the extent permissible by law while still ensuring compliance with other reporting obligations.
 For example, complaints involving minors are subject to mandatory reporting requirements.

 SUBMIT A TITLE IX REPORT